May Memo

 guatemala

 Guatemala is also going through a popularity boom so many towns around Atitlan were under heavy construction.
 In a decade I'm sure there will be a more established tourism pathway but at the moment part of the excitement is the spontaneity.
+This trip had kind of an Avatar feeling to it...where you felt like you were on an expedition.
+Cool vibe.

 coinbase and the bay area

-Started at Coinbase as a software engineer building financial infrastructure.
-My coworkers are easy to admire: very high-agency, sharp, with a rare mix of social IQ and technical depth.
-The Bay is still a monoculture; nearly everyone is in tech and success is a one-definition word.
-AI trade is accelerating regardless of the Iran war supply chain crisis or domestic policy…post last weeks earnings Dell is up ~40% on AI server demand, Anthropic just surpassed OpenAI to become the most-valued LLM company, and the Pope is advocating for AI disarmament wow.
+The Bay is a monoculture; nearly everyone is in tech and success is a one-definition word.
+AI trade is accelerating regardless of the Iran war supply chain crisis or domestic policy…post earnings last week Dell stock is up ~40% on AI server demand, Anthropic just surpassed OpenAI to become the most-valued LLM company, and the Pope is advocating for AI disarmament wow.
+Legendary Hollywood director Martin Scorsese also just announced a partnership with Black Forest Labs, showing a softened stance on AI adoption.

 how I think about balance